How Long Do Hard Inquiries Stay on Your Credit Report?

 - Repairing your credit

 In the “How Long Do Hard Inquiries Stay on Your Credit Report?“ section of this guide, we mentioned that hard credit inquiries stop affecting your credit score after a year.
 However, you need to keep in mind that identity thieves can inflict quite a bit of damage, so illegitimate inquiries will most likely not be the only hurdle you will need to overcome.
-It may be a good idea to seek help from a credit-repair company.
+It may be a good idea to seek help from a credit restoration specialist.

 These agencies have experts that know the most efficient strategies for rebuilding your credit.
 In addition to that, they can save you a lot of time and spare you from the stress of having to remove the hard inquiries and other negative items yourself.
 Of course, to get the best results in as little time as possible, you should work on improving your score alongside your chosen credit-restoration company.
 Identity theft is more common than you might think, so you shouldn’t feel ashamed of it or hesitate to ask for assistance in resolving the mess it has caused.